MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/tutorials/segmentation_tutorial.md

 # Explained: Source Extraction

-This section details background information helpful with {ref}`Step 3: Segmentation <ug_source_extraction>`}
+This section details background information helpful with {ref}`Step 3: Segmentation <ug_source_extraction>`

 Source extraction is the umbrella term for a sequence of steps designed to distinguish neurons from background signal calculate the properties and characteristics of these neurons relative to the background.

 The first step to source extraction is often the most computationally expensive step of calcium imaging pipelines: Segmentation.

-Segmentation is the process of distinguishing between two spatially or temporally correlated neurons using object boundries and regions.
+Segmentation is the process of distinguishing between two spatially or temporally correlated neurons using objec boundries and regions.

 Subsequent processing would then involve cell identification, classification (assign labels), and extraction.